danielv27/AST-Insight/README.md

 # AST Insight

-AST Insight is a tool designed to detect and provide suggestions for correcting buffer overflow vulnerabilities in C programs.
-It combines static code analysis using Facebook's Infer tool with Abstract Syntax Tree (AST) parsing to enhance the detection and correction of vulnerabilities.
-This dual approach enables AST Insight to provide more precise and actionable suggestions for mitigating the detected vulnerabilities.
+AST Insight is a tool designed to detect buffer overflow (BOF) vulnerabilities in C programs and provide suggestions for correcting them.
+It utilizes an Abstract Syntax Tree (AST) along with reasoning-based approach to provide a solution that is flexible, modular, and easy to reason about.

 ## Features

-- **Detection of Buffer Overflows:** Leverages Facebook Infer to detect potential buffer overflow vulnerabilities in C code.
-- **AST Parsing:** Uses Abstract Syntax Tree (AST) parsing to keep track of variable declarations, allocations, and usage within the code.
+- **Context Tracking:** Uses Abstract Syntax Tree (AST) parsing to keep track of variable declarations, allocations, and usage within the code.
-- **Detailed Suggestions:** Provides detailed and multiple suggestions for mitigating detected vulnerabilities, including adjustments to buffer sizes and loop conditions.
+- **Detailed Suggestions:** Provides detailed and multiple suggestions for mitigating detected vulnerabilities, including context-specific information to aid in detection and learnability
-- **Support for Complex Allocations:** Handles complex memory allocation expressions, including those involving casts and `sizeof` operations.

 ## Installation